What is Term Life Insurance and Is It Right For You?

 No. There are three types of payout structures available for term life insurance plans.

-Level Term Coverage: level here means that the death benefit amount for the policy stays the same throughout the plan term.
+Level Term Coverage: level means that the death benefit amount for the policy stays the same throughout the plan term.
 Let’s say you have a 10-year term with $100,000 in death benefits.
 Regardless if you die in year one, five, or 10, your beneficiary still gets the full benefit amount.
-This is the type of coverage offered by most insurers.
+This is the type of coverage offered by most insurance companies.

 Increasing Term Coverage: this type of coverage is rarely available; most insurance companies don’t offer these policies to individual consumers.
 Policies are usually offered through group life insurance plans that an employer would provide.
-How it works is the death benefit increases over the length of the policy at a set rate.
+The death benefit increases over the length of the policy at a set rate.
 For example, a 10-year plan with a death benefit of $100,000 could be set to increase by $10,000 each year.
-With this payout structure, you should keep in mind that as the death benefit increases each year, your premium will also likely increase.2
+With this payout structure, you should keep in mind that as the death benefit increases each year, your premium will also likely increase.

 Decreasing Term Coverage: this is another rare type of coverage for individual consumers that is not provided by the majority of life insurance companies.
 With this coverage, you can set the death benefit to decrease by a certain amount each year.
 For example, you can set your $100,000 death benefit to decrease by $5,000 a year over the course of the term.
 This payout structure may be a good match if you expect your living expenses to decrease within the policy term.